How we choose our buildings

 - Is it somewhere nice to spend a holiday – once restored, can we make it financially sustainable?

 We consider all types and ages of buildings.
 We also regularly review the Heritage at Risk Registers to identify target categories of at-risk buildings especially likely to be suitable for Landmark use.
-Our 2021 review has prompted us to look out especially for:
+Our latest review in 2025 has prompted us to look out especially for:

 - Small and significant industrial buildings